localstack-samples/multi-iac-devops/docs/README-cdktf.md

 IaC deployments above, you can work with the Lambda in hot-reload mode.
 See [LocalStack Hot Reloading](https://docs.localstack.cloud/user-guide/tools/lambda-tools/hot-reloading)

 Now, your DevX looks like a rapid TDD cycle.
 There's a test in `auto_tests/test_apigw_name.py`.

 Run watchman to do a build whenever code changes in the Lambda.
+Change the Lambda in `./src/lambda-hello-name/src`.
+It'll recompile and redeploy on the fly.
+Then rerun the tests.

 ```shell
 make watch-lambda